-The Curaçao Martial-Arts Federation (CUMAFE) was founded in 2003 with the aim to regulate, facilitate and practice martial arts, including Muay Thai, Kickboxing, MMA (Mixed Martial Arts).
-Karate, etc. This non-profit organization was founded under the chairmanship of Dudley Josepa.
-Edwin Baas has also been a member of the board since day one.
+The Curaçao Martial-Arts Federation (CUMAFE) was founded July 7, 2003 with the aim to regulate, facilitate and practice martial arts, including Muay Thai, Kickboxing, MMA, Karate, etc. This non-profit organization was founded under the chairmanship of Dudley Josepa, former world champion karate.
+Edwin Baas is board member since day one.

-The WMTA was created in the Netherlands in 1984 by Thom Harinck and is one of the oldest amateur and professional sanctioning organizations of Muay Thai in the world for the sport.
+The WMTA was created in 1984 by Thom Harinck and is one of the oldest amateur and professional sanctioning organizations of Muay Thai in the world for the sport.
 Early stars of the WMTA included the late Branco Cikatic, Gilbert Ballentine, Ernesto Hoost, Ivan Hyppolite, Peter Aerts, Lloyd van Dams, Denise Kielholtz and Jomhod Kiatasidak.

 Stay up to date and follow us on